Knowledge graphSettings

 Design in practice

-Build discovery around ephemeral instances and automatic failover behavior.
+Design discovery around dynamic instances and automatic failover behavior.

 Decision quality

-Define registry consistency, TTL policy, and health-signal propagation strategy.
+Define service-registry consistency, TTL policy, and health-signal propagation.

 Interview articulation

-Justify client-side vs server-side discovery using latency and operability trade-offs.
+Justify client-side versus infrastructure-side discovery through latency and operational simplicity.

 Failure framing